SustainableCommunityDevelopmentHub/portal/README.md

         docker pull sley/portal:v2

-2. On your host machine create a project directory.
+2. On your host machine clone the portal repo.

         git clone https://github.com/gri-is/portal.git

-3. *From your project directory, i.e. projects/portal* create and start the docker container.
+3. *From your project directory, i.e. myprojects/portal* create and start the docker container.
 This will also mount your project directory as a data volume on the container.
 This will log you into to the docker container as root.
 On your host, you can see a list of all running docker containers with `docker ps`.

         bash start-portal.sh